-Vasco Road Landfill (01-AA-0010) is located on 246 acres of a total 435-acre site at 4001 North Vasco Road, east side, approximately three miles north of Interstate 580, northeast of the City of Livermore, in unincorporated Alameda County, Landfill operations at the site began in 1963.
-Currently, Republic Services owns and operates Vasco Road Landfill.
-Vasco Road is a Class II/III designated facility.
+Vasco Road Landfill (01-AA-0010) is located on 246 acres of a total 435-acre site at 4001 North Vasco Road, east side, approximately three miles north of Interstate 580, northeast of the City of Livermore, in unincorporated Alameda County.
+Landfill operations at the site began in 1963.
+Currently, Republic Services Vasco Road, LLC owns and operates Vasco Road Landfill.
+Vasco Road Landfill is a Class II/III designated facility.

-The landfill currently accepts franchised MSW from the cities of Livermore, Pleasanton, and San Leandro in Alameda County, as well as San Ramon in Contra Costa County, and operates under a SWFP which allows a maximum of 2,518 TPD.3 Vasco Road's last permit review occurred on May 9, 2017 and would be due for a 5-year permit review in 2022.
+The landfill currently accepts franchised MSW from the cities of Livermore, Pleasanton, and San Leandro in Alameda County, as well as San Ramon in Contra Costa County, and operates under a SWFP which allows a maximum of 2,518 TPD.
+Vasco Road Landfill's last permit review occurred on May 6, 2022.

-Vasco Road is permitted to receive the following types of waste: asbestos, ash, auto shredder, C&D, contaminated soils, dead animals, industrial, inert, MSW, sewage sludge, and tires.
-In 2018, Vasco Road received an estimated 684,596 tons of waste.
+Vasco Road Landfill is permitted to receive the following types of waste: asbestos, ash, auto shredder, C&D, contaminated soils, dead animals, industrial, inert, MSW, sludge, and tires.
+In 2018, Vasco Road Landfill received an estimated 684,596 tons of waste.
 Of this amount, the landfill received approximately 286,575 tons (1,500 TPD) of waste disposal, including 251,273 tons of MSW, with the remainder materials used for alternative daily cover, third party recycling, special waste, and soils.
-In 2018, Vasco Road also received about 21,209 tons of recyclable materials (20 TPD).
+In 2018, Vasco Road Landfill also received about 21,209 tons of recyclable materials (20 TPD).
 Approximately 79.4 percent of this flow is from Alameda County.

-As of 2018, Vasco Road reported remaining capacity for about 6.0 million cubic yards (5.5 million tons) of waste.
-The estimated closure year for Vasco Road is 2035.
+As of 2018, Vasco Road Landfill reported remaining capacity for about 6.0 million cubic yards (5.5 million tons) of waste.
 Vasco Road Landfill's permitted capacity per its SWFP is 32.97 million cubic yards.